JaberQezelbash/DEQ-KAN/README.md

 The **complete implementation** (including dataset classes, CNN backbone, KAN blocks, DEQ routines, and training script with warm-up, adaptive LR, robust initialization, and dropout) is in the [codes folder](https://github.com/JaberQezelbash/DEQ-KAN/blob/main/codes).

-### Hyperparameters & Configurations
+### Configurations

-For detailed hyperparameters and implementation settings, please refer to our [Hyperparameters & Configurations](assets/hyperparameters_configurations.md).
+For detailed configurations, hyperparameters, and computational efforts, please refer to our [Configurations](assets/configurations.md).

-### Computational Effort

-- DEQ-KAN’s iterative fixed-point approach means multiple forward passes per sample.
-We cap iterations (e.g., ~10) and check for convergence.
-- On a CPU-only environment, average epoch times ranged from 45–115 minutes, depending on dataset size (X-ray, MRI, or histopathology).
-- Empirically, convergence typically occurred in 7–12 iterations, adding modest overhead relative to large performance gains.
-- GPU Compatibility: On modern GPUs (e.g., RTX 3080), we observed ~4–10× faster training.
-DEQ-KAN remains memory-efficient since we differentiate only a single implicit module.